adamr7777/weatherApp-production/to_do.md

 #change all data from lists to objects
 #get a better fortune cookie api
 #revrite the loop that appends fiveDaysForecastArray (in getWeatherForecastData() in utils.js) ??
+#remove functions that are not being used from imported list in app.js
+#check height in diff mobile phones(res des)

 !!!! check the gap between 21:00 and 00:00